 Each Warden is allocated an entertainment allowance at the beginning of the year, and this is administered by the Director of Residential Operations.
 This allowance is strictly for the entertainment of the students in the House.
 This allowance is not to be used for presents, flowers or cards.
-House Warden's Conditions of Service states: "Wardens are required to utilize their entertainment allowances to entertain their students.
+House Warden's Conditions of Service states: "Wardens are required to utilise their entertainment allowances to entertain their students.
 Such functions should normally be held in the House Warden's flat".

-- The allowances are to be used during the academic year only i.e. 1 February to 30 November.

-- Hall and House Wardens must submit claims to the Director of Residential Operations once a quarter.
-The dates by which claims must be submitted are:

-- Term 1: by end of April

-- Term 2: by end of June

-- Term 3: by end of August

-- Term 4: by end of November

-- Submit your cash sale slips, receipts, invoices, credit card payment vouchers etc. to the Hall

-Administrator who will then send to the Finance Division who will process the claim for payment, and electronically transfer the money due to you into your bank account.
+- The allowances are to be used during the academic year only i.e. 1 February to 30 November. - Hall and House Wardens must submit claims to the Director of Residential Operations once a guarter.
+The dates by which claims must be submitted are: - \ Term 1: 30 April - \ Term 2: 30 July - \ Term 3: 30 September - \ Term 4: 30 November - Submit your cash sale slips, receipts, invoices, credit card payment vouchers etc. to Director of Residential Operations.
+Please separate personal items from the claim by highlighting them. - The Administrative Assistant will sign and code the claim with the relevant account number and fill in the appropriate "advice for payment form". - All the documentation will then be sent to the Finance Division who will then process the claim for payment, and electronically transfer the money due to you into your bank or building society account.